-- Microsegmentation that can limit lateral movement on the cloud even within the same application cluster - A single pane of glass approach, which translates to better security - The ability to create both allowlist and denylist models, both of which can prevent unauthorized applications or traffic, and make sure that important connections run unimpeded
+- Micro-segmentation that can limit lateral movement on the cloud even within the same application cluster. - A single pane of glass approach, which translates to better security. - The ability to create both whitelist and blacklist models, both of which can prevent unauthorized applications or traffic, and make sure that important connections run unimpeded.

-Exploit prevention/memory protection
+5. Exploit Prevention/memory protection

-The last core server protection strategy in Gartner's guide for CWPP is exploit prevention.
-Look for a microsegmentation security tool that provides breach detection and response.
-That way, you can replace redundant tools and reduce complexity in your data center.
+The last core server protection strategy on the Gartner's Guide to CWPP is exploit prevention.
+Look for a micro-segmentation security tool that provides breach detection and response.
+That way you can replace redundant tools and reduce complexity in your data center.